Dealing with a Euthanasia-Minded Friend

 A good example to follow is Jesus’ parable of the Good Samaritan (Luke 10:25-37) which tells us to provide loving care for others, even when they are near death.

 RESPONSE: No one wants to see a loved one suffer.
-Yet, our caring attitude should provide relief of the pain without killing the patient.
+Yet, our caring attitude should provide relief from the pain without killing the patient.
 God has complete authority over life and death, and we know that His love is perfect.

 Remember that suffering is a result of sin.
 God does not rejoice in our suffering, but He does give us the opportunity to reflect our faith by caring for our loved ones when they are dealing with pain.
-Also remember that modern medicine is able to control virtually any pain so taking a person’s life is not the best solution to ending the suffering.
+Also, remember that modern medicine is able to control virtually any pain so taking a person’s life is not the best solution to ending the suffering.

 COMMENT: “It just doesn’t make sense to keep someone alive when their quality of life is gone.
 I don’t think that is the way people want to live the last days of their lives.”

 It is interesting to ask people their definition of “quality of life.”
 It is surprising how many different opinions you get.
-For some, quality of life means the ability to run up and down a basketball court while others define it as an ability to contribute society.
+For some, quality of life means the ability to run up and down a basketball court while others define it as an ability to contribute to society.
 A common thread through all the definitions is a feeling of general happiness in life.

 It would be interesting to hear what Jesus would have given as a definition.
 He certainly healed many people and had compassion for their infirmities.
 Yet the ones who concerned Him the most seemed to be those who were misguided in their attitudes.
 The rich man in Matthew 19, King Herod, and the Pharisees were just some examples.
 According to some definitions, their quality of life was very good, but the true value of their lives was empty.